If you have booked a Tailormade, Family or Worldwide holiday please refer to the specific Booking Conditions relevant to that trip.

 Please read carefully:

-The contract is between the Company and the client ("the client" and “you” in these conditions), being any person travelling or intending to travel on a tour operated by the Company including any person who is added or substituted after booking.
+The contract is between the Company and you (“Explore Worldwide” and “you” in these conditions), being any person travelling or intending to travel on a trip operated by us including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England, Wales, Scotland and Northern Ireland only.
 No employee of the Company other than a director has authority to vary or omit any of these terms.
 No promise of a discount or refund will be binding on us unless confirmed by us in writing.

 2. To Secure your booking

 To secure a booking, the Company or their authorised travel agent must receive payment of the minimum deposit of 20% of the total tour price, per person, (or full payment if booking within 100 days of the start of your tour or at an earlier stage for some tours).
 A higher deposit will be payable if any supplier(s) requires additional payment at the time of booking / prior to balance due date.
 On occasions, full payment for a service such as your flights may be required at the time of booking.
 The applicable deposit will be confirmed at the time of booking.
 All clients (including anyone who is added or substituted at a later date), whether booking in person, by telephone, via our website, by e-mail or facsimile or by any other means, will be deemed to have agreed to the following four conditions: